Mariam-Zeid/Natours/README.md

 # Natours

-This Project was designed by Jonas Schmedtmann to learn Advanced CSS and SASS
+This project designed by Jonas Schmedtmann, aims to learn Advanced CSS and SASS.

+### Visit the website here [Natours](https://natours-mz.netlify.app/).